 - You should start by using a wire brush to remove the rust with trampoline rust remover.
 For best results, dip the wire brush in a chemical rust remover for at least 10 minutes.

 - After letting the trampoline sit for 10 minutes, you may use the wire brush to remove the rust, then rinse it with water and dry it with a cotton towel.

-– Make your own rust remover using baking soda and vinegar and a wire brush.
+Make your own rust remover using baking soda, vinegar, and a wire brush.

 - Use a wire brush or grit to get rid of rust while your trampoline is still on the ground.
 If, however, you already have a trampoline set up, this won’t help.